All About The World Of Franchising

 Franchising-as an industry, makes a huge impact on the U.S. economy.
-(Other countries like England, The Philippines, South Africa, New Zealand, and even the continent of Australia, benefit tremendously, economically, from franchising, too.)
+(Other countries like England, The Philippines, South Africa, New Zealand, and even the continent of Australia, benefit tremendously, economically, from franchising.)

 From The International Franchise Association:

-And because of that, a large number of businesses and individuals benefit from the jobs the franchise industry creates especially when the industry is growing…when people are buying franchises.
+And because of that, a large number of businesses and individuals benefit from the jobs the franchise industry creates especially when the industry is growing…when people are investing in franchises.